Cookie settings

 By clicking "Accept all cookies", you agree to storing cookies on your device to enhance site navigation, analyze site usage and assist in our marketing efforts as outlined in our privacy policy.

-POTSDAM in Concrete – A Landmark and a Carbon Sink
+POTSDAM in concrete – A landmark and a carbon sink

-Crafted by: Beton und Naturstein Babelsberg GmbH
+Partner: Beton und Naturstein Babelsberg GmbH

-Date: Summer, 2025
+Date: Summer 2025

 Location: Potsdam, Germany